ricardodeazambuja/ricardodeazambuja.github.io/_posts/2017-01-29-easy-peasy_deep_learning.md

 By the way, I'm supposing [Keras](https://keras.io/) and [Theano](http://deeplearning.net/software/theano/) (or [TensorFlow](https://www.tensorflow.org/)) are already installed, up and running.
 My personal experience tells me Theano is easier to install than TensorFlow, but, maybe, I was just unlucky/lucky :sunglasses:.

-I'm using Theano on a laptop that has a GeForce GT 750M GPU, but I have found one caveat related to the amount of memory available (the system shares its main memory with the GPU).
+I'm using Theano on a laptop that has a GeForce GT 750M GPU, but I have found one caveat related to the amount of memory available (~~the system shares its main memory with the GPU~~ *I've found out it actually has 2GB of dedicated GDDR5 memory*).
 To have more control, I've created a file in my user's home directory (`~/`) called *.theanorc* with this content:

 ```
 [global]